learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between get and defineProperty?
+## Q 13.12.
+What is the difference between get and defineProperty?

 Both has similar results until unless you use classes.
 If you use `get` the property will be defined on the prototype of the object whereas using `Object.defineProperty()` the property will be defined on the instance it is applied to.